 - Making it difficult for states to have election day registrations

-o Redistricting – changing how people are represented according to where they live In some states like GA, redistricting allows the state to create a Super Majority next year that allows the newly elected officials the power to pass constitutional amendments without having the voice of citizens they represent say whether or not they agree or disagree.
+- Redistricting – changing how people are represented according to where they live In some states like GA, redistricting allows the state to create a Super Majority next year that allows the newly elected officials the power to pass constitutional amendments without having the voice of citizens they represent say whether or not they agree or disagree.
 Is this what they mean with “Keeping it Real?”

 - State election officials and local election officials are telling untruths such as 3rd party entities cannot do voter registrations at schools/colleges.
 This is further from the truth.
 Furthermore, schools/colleges are automatically considered deputy sites and the school leader have the right to choose someone to conduct voter registration at their school if they so choose.

 - Lack of consistency and overall guidance of local election boards.
 Meaning if there are 159 counties, as there are in GA, there are 159 different operating procedures.

-For example: Former President Jimmy Carter said he monitor 89 elections around the world and he is unable to monitor them in the US because: We don’t monitor election where there is not a central voter registration voter administration authority.
-Some have board of registrations and others board of elections conducted by a probate judge.
+- For example: Former President Jimmy Carter said he monitor 89 elections around the world and he is unable to monitor them in the US because: We don’t monitor election where there is not a central voter registration voter administration authority.
+Some have a board of registrations and others board of elections conducted by a probate judge.

 - They tend to get appointed by how the state legislature sets them up, a political appointment (political party and county commission), etc. They meet monthly and do reviews.
 The state board determines the procedures the local board will administer.
 They are politically appointed by the Governor, Lt.
 Governor and political party.

-For example, GA’s State Election board looks nothing like GA – all white male.
-You can push for them to model other states that pass legislatures to ensure these types of boards represent composition of the state they represent.
+- For example, GA’s State Election board looks nothing like GA – all white male.
+You can push for them to model other states that pass legislatures to ensure these types of boards represent the composition of the state they represent.